LizardsGuy/SpaceTurtle/README.md

   * Etc.

 ### WireFrame
   * The game will consist of a single battle screen and static placements for enemies and players.
 You can play cards from your hand to activate them.
 Enemy will display intent and lower HP when dealt damage.
-Cards are drawn and discarded, and shuffled when the draw pile is empty.
+Cards are drawn, discarded, and shuffled when the draw pile is empty.

 ![wireframe](./turtle.png)